 The M.S.T. program is designed for students who are interested in becoming tax specialists.
 It is an intensive, concentrated learning experience that explores the essential aspects of taxation and permits an in-depth investigation in areas of special interest.
 The program is specialized, practical, and intensely client focused.
 Students examine the substantive tax law and enhance their analytical and research skills, enabling them to analyze a tax problem, identify relevant issues, and arrive at the appropriate conclusion or course of action.
 It is open to students with any undergraduate major, although students without business or law backgrounds need significant preparation before beginning the graduate tax curriculum.

 Students wishing to complement their graduate business degrees with depth of study in a particular area may take electives in the area of their choice, or they may complete a series of prescribed electives to have an official emphasis noted on their transcripts.
-Students in the traditional M.B.A. may complete defined electives in finance, health sector management, international business, or management of technology for official emphases.
-In each case, the emphasis will add one or two courses to the M.B.A. curriculum.
+Students in the traditional M.B.A. may complete defined electives in finance, health sector management, international business, management of technology, or sustainable enterprise for official emphases.
+In each case, the emphasis will add one or three courses to the M.B.A. curriculum.

 Interested M.S.A. students may complement their degrees with emphases in finance or taxation.
 For students with non-accounting undergraduate majors, an official emphasis will increase the length of their programs by four courses.
 Students with undergraduate degrees in accounting may complete an emphasis within the 33 credit hours required of the M.S.A. degree.